 Erik Zhang is a teaching assistant professor in the Department of Philosophy within the UNC College of Arts & Sciences.
 He studies why people give preference to the needs and interests of family members, friends, and themselves over strangers.

-Yanni Lai is a PhD student and graduate research assistant in the Department of Mathematics within the UNC College of Arts & Sciences.
-Her research focuses on using algorithms to identify mechanical problems within the heart.
+Yao Li is an assistant professor in the Department of Statistics and Operations Research within the UNC College of Arts & Sciences.
+Her research focuses on developing efficient and robust machine learning models to solve real-world problems.